 Photo taken by Calvin Sneed in August 2010

 Originally, the bridge contained an elaborate portal treatment of laced horizontal bracing and arched knee bracing, with a three-circle motif, but Marion County replaced these members with angles in the 1990's, just before the bridge was abandoned.

-Abandoned Pratt through truss bridge over Battle Creek
+- Abandoned Pratt pin-connected through truss bridge over Battle Creek

 Length of largest span: 110.0 ft.

 Eligible for the National Register of Historic Places